 Stage 2: Startup as survival — Artists need to eat too

 Bootstrapping wasn’t my first choice.
-I had just been part of a nine digit startup exit (largely owned by the founders) so I setup a meeting with the founders.
-To my surprise, while they liked the concept, they were unwilling to fund it’s development.
+I had just been part of a nine-digit startup exit (largely owned by the founders), so I setup a meeting with the founders.
+To my surprise, while they liked the concept, they were unwilling to fund its development.
 This was the first of many lessons to come on understanding startup risks and the true job of an entrepreneur.
 I didn’t completely understand this one at the time.

-Capital was really tight back in 2002 (especially in Texas) but I was determined to move forward.
+Capital was tight back in 2002 (especially in Texas), but I was determined to move forward.
 I eventually got a “lucky break1” from an entrepreneur in Norway who found me through a blog post and funded the development of the platform I was in building in exchange for a discounted licensing deal.

 1The amount of serendipity that will occur in your life, your Luck Surface Area, is directly proportional to the degree to which you do something you’re passionate about combined with the total number of people to whom this is effectively communicated.

 - Jason Roberts, How to Increase Your Luck Surface Area

 Even back then, I placed a premium on my time.
 I made a deal with my wife to use money as the barometer for success.
 In the past, whenever I wanted something I couldn’t normally afford, I’d challenge myself to find ways to pay for it.
 I applied the same thinking here… building enough runway to afford my creative addiction was the prize here.